-Text: Da You (abundant possessions), (which is of) great and smooth progress.
+Da You (abundant possessions): It is of great and smooth progress.

-Commentary on the text: Da You, (the one of) tenderness attains the dignitary position, (and acts with) great moderation so that those above and below respond to it; it is called Da You.
-Its norm is rigidity (i.e. strength and firmness) and perseverance (as the internal trigram Qian acts) but (it is exhibited in the form of) civilisation (like the external trigram Li); it conforms to Heaven and acts in an opportune manner; hence it will progress greatly and smoothly.
+Commentary on the text: Da You: The one of tenderness attains the dignitary position and acts with great moderation so that those above and below respond to it; this is called Da You.
+Its norm is to own rigidity (i.e. strength and firmness) and perseverance of the internal trigram Qian2 but exhibit in the form of civilisation as the external trigram Li acts.
+It conforms to Heaven and acts in an opportune manner; hence it will progress greatly and smoothly.

-Commentary on the image: Fire is above heaven; Da You.
+Commentary on the image: Fire above heaven: Da You.
 A gentleman, in accordance with this, suppresses evil and enhances goodness; he submits to the mandate of Heaven and cultivates life.

 Trigram Li is the sun which shines in the sky and illuminates the whole of creation signifying that there is no room for darkness.
 In accordance with this, a gentleman conforms to Heaven's will and cultivates his life.